-Geographic Restrictions
+2.1 Geographic Restrictions

 Some portions of the bands used by ESVs are also allocated to terrestrial services.
-The minimum distances from the low-water mark as officially recognized by the coastal State which have been agreed within the ITU (300 km at 6 GHz and 125 km for 14 GHz) are based on the protection of fixed service systems.
+The minimum distances from the low-water mark as officially recognised by the coastal State which have been agreed within the ITU (330 km/300 km depending on the minimum antenna diameter, at 6 GHz and 125 km for 14 GHz) are based on the protection of fixed service systems.
 Under the Radio Regulations, transmissions from ESVs within these distances shall be subject to the prior agreement of the relevant administrations where the bands are allocated to the fixed or mobile services.

-Most ESVs may need, at times, to operate closer than the minimum distances from the low-water mark as officially recognized by the coastal State.
+Most ESVs may need, at times, to operate closer than the minimum distances from the low-water mark as officially recognised by the coastal State.
 The use of the 6 GHz band and parts of the 14 GHz band by the FS within Europe means that prior agreement could be required from several administrations, depending on the intended route of the ESV and frequency of operation.
 The ITU-R has developed Recommendations which could be used to perform the necessary interference analysis and determine acceptable/prohibited areas of operation.
 The mobile nature of the ESVs means that the process is more complex than traditional coordination between terrestrial services and permanent fixed earth stations.
-On the other hand, once an area of sea has been successfully cleared for ESV operation, it may be usable by any ESVs with similar technical characteristics.
+On the other hand, once an area of sea has been successfully cleared for ESV operation, it may be usable for any ESVs with similar technical characteristics.